Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @figure{/user_guides/xde/images/239_xde_12_400.png,"Motor Head",240}

 In an XDE document, colors are managed by the class *XCAFDoc_ColorTool*.
-This is done with the same principles as for ShapeTool with Shapes, and with the same capability of having a tool on the Main Label, or on any sub-label.
+It works basing on the same principles as ShapeTool works with Shapes.
+This tool can be provided on the Main Label or on any sub-label.
 The Property itself is defined as an *XCAFDoc_Color*, sub-class of *TDF_Attribute*.

 Colors are stored in a child of the starting document label: it is the second level (0.1.2), while Shapes are at the first level.
 Each color then corresponds to a dedicated label, the property itself is a Quantity_Color, which has a name and value for Red, Green, Blue.
 A Color may be attached to Surfaces (flat colors) or to Curves (wireframe colors), or to both.
 A Color may be attached to a sub-shape.
 In such a case, the sub-shape (and its own sub-shapes) takes its own Color as a priority.